V-Sekai/manuals/decisions/20240411-multiplayer-movement-with-parented-obejcts.md

-# Proposed: Implementing a 3D Multiplayer Movement System with Parented Objects and Inventory Management
+# Draft: Implementing a 3D Multiplayer Movement System with Parented Objects and Inventory Management

 ## The Context